liamzebedee/xden/README.md

 XDen is based on the Kademlia DHT.
 It's important to state though, XDen isn't a DHT.
 It's built for mutable data.

 ## Get involved
 To become involved, just go to the issues page of this repository.
+Development is done in the /development branch, which is frequently updated.
+When XDen reaches a somewhat stable compilation level (that is, tests can run) data will be pushed to /master.

-If you want some extra info, just contact the author, liamzebedee.
+If you want some extra info, just contact me, liamzebedee.